-Singapore’s first museum just for children opened today, December 10.
-The highly anticipated Children’s Museum Singapore (CMSG) by the National Heritage Board invites children who are 12 years old and under to enter a wonderful world of play and learning.
+Singapore’s first museum, just for children, opened in December last year.
+Wonderfully, Children’s Museum Singapore (CMSG) by the National Heritage Board invites children who are 12 years old and under to enter a wonderful world of play and learning.

 The Children’s Museum Singapore is housed in a historic colonial building, formerly the Singapore Philatelic Museum, built in 1906.
 It boasts an array of playful experiences such as family-friendly interactive exhibitions, alongside engaging programmes for all age groups, created in collaboration with educators, to help develop children’s learning about Singapore’s heritage and the rest of the world.

 The museum features a permanent exhibition spanning four galleries on the ground floor and three rotating galleries on second floor.
-Each gallery aims to evoke children’s curiosity and motivate learning through rich storytelling.
+Meanwhile, each gallery aims to evoke children’s curiosity and motivate learning through rich storytelling.

 Permanent Gallery: A Voyage Back In Time